OpenBuildings/spiderling/README.md

 $page = new Page(new Driver_Phantomjs);
 ```

-If you want to start the server from independantly, you can modify the phantomjs connection, you can also set it up to output messages to a log file as well as have, tweek other parameters.
+If you want to start the server from independently, you can modify the PhantomJS connection, you can also set it up to output messages to a log file as well as have, tweak other parameters.

 ```php
 use Openbuildings\Spiderling\Page;